paragi/devia/README.md

 A command-line tool to interact with various peripherel devices, attached to a computer, Raspberry-Pi etc.

+**Note:** Early version. please wait for a stable version, if you want to include it to your project.

-Example 1 - controle a relay: on hid/usb interface, relay controler defined by vendor id 0416:5020, set relay 1 on.
+#### Example 1 - controle a relay: on hid/usb interface, relay controler defined by vendor id 0416:5020, set relay 1 on.

     > devia hidudb#0416:5020 1 on
     hidusb#0416:5020::Nuvoton#0002:0005:00 1 on